Six really practical ways to protect your privacy online

 - You can also use a passphrase – so your password could be “pigeons go 2 school every day!!” or whatever else makes sense to you as long as it’s not something too common like “keep calm and carry on”.

 - Use a password manager: these are programs that generate strong passwords for different websites and store them.
 Some of them sync across computers and phones so you have them everywhere.
 This way you don’t have to remember all these complicated passwords.
-You can find some examples of password managers here.
+Here are some examples of password managers.

 - Choose a very strong password for your primary email and remember it.
 Your primary email is particularly important as it’s normally used to recover your other accounts if you forget your passwords.
 It also means it can be used to change the passwords on your other accounts.